Jardoe/website/README.md

   - What I'm currently listening to
     - A way for visitors to add/suggest music I should listen to?

+Things to add:
+- Refresh token for spotify.
+- Users can add to playlist.

 Website name?
   - Marginalia
     - Why I like it: It's the act of scribbling in the margins of a book.